estebanmunchjones2019/iglesia-uea/README.md

 # Iglesia UEA
-> An mobile responsive [Angular](https://angular.io/) app with minimalist design for a local church, prerendered with [Scully](https://scully.io/) to achieve the best time to first paint and SEO.
+> A mobile responsive [Angular](https://angular.io/) app with minimalist design for a local church, prerendered with [Scully](https://scully.io/) to achieve the best time to first paint and SEO.